satya-das/cib/README.md

 The second part of this file defines a function `__zz_cib_GetMethodTable`.
 The implementation of `__zz_cib_GetMethodTable` is to return a static table of methods.
 We will later see how this method table is used by the client side glue code to implement classes that client would use but I want to make a point here that CIB guarentees that the items in the table will not be shuffled around when CIB is run again. **That's the backbone of how CIB guarentees ABI stability.** So, even when new methods are added to `class A` the new items in the method table will only get added at the end irrespective of where the new method is added in the class.
 So, older client of library that were compiled with older SDK will continue working with new library if no existing methods are removed.

+<a name="functionnamesuffix"></a>

+#### 9.1.5.1\.
+Function Name Suffix
+If you notice the names of delegator functions in library glue code has suffix `_n`, where `n` is an integer.
+These numbers are IDs of respective functions.
+ID is appended in function names so that even if there are functions with same name we will end up with unique function names within one `__zz_cib_Delegator` namespace.

 <a name="librarygatewayfunction"></a>